 Iconic Steamboat Walking Tour

 Join the Tread of Pioneers Museum and Steamboat Creates for a free guided tour of Steamboat’s most iconic historic and cultural sites in downtown Steamboat Springs.
-Start at the historic Art Depot on 13th St. for free hot cocoa and a guided tour of this treasured landmark and newly refurbished art studio caboose.
+Start at the historic Art Depot on 13th St. for a guided tour of this treasured landmark and newly refurbished art studio caboose.
 Then stroll through the downtown area for a specially curated tour of historic buildings, mineral springs, history stories, cultural sites, hidden surprises, and art murals.
-The tour ends at the Tread of Pioneers Museum where you can continue to discover the history and heritage of Steamboat Springs through its exhibits and historic homes pending the museum is allowed to be open with current COVID-19 restrictions.
+The tour ends at the Tread of Pioneers Museum where you can continue to discover the history and heritage of Steamboat Springs through its exhibits and historic homes.
 Half-price museum admission for all tour participants.

 New Iconic Steamboat tour offered